Canonical bases and higher representation theory: Dual canonical bases

 In this case we have a second way of thinking about the dual canonical basis: \begin{corollary} Assume $\mathcal{C}$ is a humorous category such that its orthodox basis defines a canonical basis for the induced pre-canonical structure.
 The dual canonical basis of this pre-canonical structure is defined by the classes of the simple modules in $\operatorname{Rep}(\mathcal{C})$. \end{corollary} The significance of using the barred Euler form in the dual pre-canonical structure is that the Ext space between two simple modules in a mixed category is {\it negatively} graded as a simple calculation with free resolutions shows, so this reversal is necessary to have any hope of canonicity holding.

 When the pre-canonical structure is balanced, we have yet a third precanonical structure, given by $(\langle -,-\rangle,\psi^*,\{a_c\})$.
-We'll call this the {\bf Ringel dual} pre-canonical structure, since on the categorical level, it matches with Ringel duality.
+This has the bar-involution of the dual action and the form of the primal; we'll call this the {\bf Ringel dual} pre-canonical structure (in order to distinguish, one could call the ``dual'' above the {\bf Koszul dual}), since on the categorical level, it matches with Ringel duality.